mathewjsmith/pre-sliced_linear_algebra/README.md

 def euclidean_length(x: TBVector):
     sum_of_squares = dot_product(x, x)
     return sqrt(sum_of_squares)
 ```

-For very simple operations like the above, a lambda expression might be appropriate as has been done for scal, however I believe it is preferrable to explicitly define a kernel function for readability/expressiveness.
+For very simple operations like the above, a lambda expression might be appropriate as has been done for `scal`, however I believe it is preferrable to explicitly define a kernel function for readability/expressiveness.

 A few notes on usage:
 - The output operand should always be the last one passed in to the apply function, as this is the operand that the update step is applied to.